+We are reader supported.
 This post contains affiliate links.
-If you buy something from one of our links we may earn a commission.
-Thanks
+If you use these links to buy something we may earn a commission.
+Thanks.

 If you want to grow a larger succulent with multicolored leaves and yellow flowers Aeonium Arboreum is for you.
 This article will cover what you need for Aeonium arboreum indoor care.
+Here’s how:

-Aeonium arboreum Key Takeaways:
+Aeonium arboreum Growing Tips:

-- Aeonium arboreum thrives in bright light, well-draining soil rich in organic matter, and warm temperatures between 40°F to 100°F.
+• Aeonium arboreum thrives in bright light, well-draining soil rich in organic matter, and warm temperatures between 40°F to 100°F.

-- Watering should be deep but infrequent, allowing soil to dry out between watering sessions.
+• Watering should be deep but infrequent, allowing soil to dry out between watering sessions.

-- Fertilize sparingly once or twice a year during the growing season with a succulent fertilizer, avoiding the leaves.
+• Fertilize sparingly once or twice a year during the growing season with a succulent fertilizer, avoiding the leaves.

-- Propagation is easily done through stem cuttings placed in well-draining soil.
+• Propagation is easily done through stem cuttings placed in well-draining soil.

-- Regular pruning helps maintain a compact, attractive shape.
+• Regular pruning helps maintain a compact, attractive shape.

 Aeonium Arboreum Overview